klbowman/GO-BGC-Hg-Model/README.md

 ## Description

 This repository is designed to model oceanographic data with the goal of predicting dissolved methylmercury concentrations.
 Data were downloaded from [BCO-DMO](https://www.bco-dmo.org/) as CSV files and merged (bottle, profile, and mercury datasets) in Jupyter Notebook.
-Supervised machine learning models (Linear Regression and k-nearest neighbors) and neural network model were unsuccessful (accuray scores < 0.1) in predicting dissolved methylmercury concentrations given input data (temperature, salinity, dissolved oxygen, nitrate) available from the [Global Ocean Biogeochemical Array](https://www.go-bgc.org/floats).
+Supervised machine learning models (Linear Regression and k-nearest neighbors) and neural network model were unsuccessful (accuray scores < 0.1) in predicting dissolved methylmercury concentrations in the upper 2,000 meters of the water column given input data (temperature, salinity, dissolved oxygen, nitrate) available from the [Global Ocean Biogeochemical Array](https://www.go-bgc.org/floats).

 ## Getting Started